Varieties via their L-functions: Axioms for

 \subsection{Main results}

-We now state our main results, which we refer to as ``Computational Theorems.''
+We now state our main results, which we refer to as ``Computational Conclusion,'' or ``Conclusion'' for short.
 The terminology reflects the fact that the results are based on numerical calculations, and in principle they can be made completely rigorous.
-To be made rigorous one would require a method of certifying that the computer running the computation performed as expected, the computation was done with explicit error bounds (via interval arithmetic, for example), and that the computer code was a correct implementation of the formulas that were the theoretical basis for the computation.
-Having not performed those tasks, we attach the modifier ``computational'' to the results.
+To be made rigorous one would require a method of certifying that {a)} the computer running the computation performed as expected, {b)} the computation was done with explicit truncation bounds and error bounds (via interval arithmetic, for example), and {c)} that the computer code was a correct implementation of the formulas that were the theoretical basis for the computation.
+Having not performed those tasks, we do not refer to our results as a ``Theorem.''
 But we emphasize that \emph{in principle} the results can be made rigorous, which is qualitatively different than only providing numerical evidence.

-\begin{computationaltheorem} The only levels $N \le 500 $ for which there can exist an \Lfunction\ satisfying the axioms in Section~\ref{sec:axioms} are the following: \begin{enumerate} \item[1)] The 70 values $N=N_1 N_2$, where $N_j$ is the conductor of an elliptic curve~$E/\Q$. \item[2)] The 6 values $N=M^2$, where there is an $f \in S_2(\Gamma_0(M),\chi)$ where $\chi$ is a real nontrivial Dirichlet character and the Fourier coefficients of $f$ lie in a quadratic field. \item[3)] The 12 values $N=249$, $277$, $295$, $349$, $353$, $388$, $389$, $394$, $427$, $461$, $464$, and $472$, each of which has $\varepsilon=1$. \end{enumerate} \end{computationaltheorem} Note that the values of $N$ in case~1) begin 121, 154, 165, 169,..., and the six values of $N$ in case~2) are $13^2$, $16^2$, $18^2$, $20^2$, and $21^2$~(twice).
+\begin{conclusion} The only conductors $N \le 500 $ for which there can exist an \Lfunction\ satisfying the axioms in Section~\ref{sec:axioms} are the following: \begin{enumerate} \item[1)] The 70 values $N=N_1 N_2$, where $N_j$ is the conductor of an elliptic curve~$E/\Q$. \item[2)] The 6 values $N=M^2$, where there is an $f \in S_2(\Gamma_0(M),\chi)$ where $\chi$ is a real nontrivial Dirichlet character and the Fourier coefficients of $f$ lie in a quadratic field. \item[3)] The 12 values $N=249$, $277$, $295$, $349$, $353$, $388$, $389$, $394$, $427$, $461$, $464$, and $472$, each of which has $\varepsilon=1$. \end{enumerate} \end{conclusion} Note that the values of $N$ in case~1) begin 121, 154, 165, 169, ..., and the six values of $N$ in case~2) are $13^2$, $16^2$, $18^2$, $20^2$, and $21^2$~(twice).

-There are examples of case~2) where the character is trivial, but (according to the LMFDB~\cite{LMFDB}) the first occurs with $N=23^2 = 529$, which is beyond the range covered by this theorem.
+There are examples of case~2) where the character is trivial.
+According to the LMFDB~\cite{LMFDB}, the first occurs with $N=23^2 = 529$, which is beyond the range covered by this theorem.